Saxton Nuclear Generating Station: Operation

 Construction began in February 1960 on the Saxton Nuclear Experimental Generating Station.
 The facility was privately financed.
 Westinghouse Electric Corporation designed and built the reactor.
 By the end of 1960, construction was about 35 percent complete.
 Construction was essentially complete in late 1961.
 The plant was connected to an existing turbine generator at the immediately adjacent Saxton Steam Generating Station of Pennsylvania Electric Company for production of electrical power.

 The plant received its Atomic Energy Commission license to begin operations November 15, 1961.

 It had a net power output of 23.5 MW-thermal and 3.25 MW-electric, and its purposes were primarily to research various aspects of nuclear reactor technology and to train personnel.
 Major areas of research for the plant were the chemical control of reactivity using boron and the use of MOX fuel.
 The plant hosted many reactor operator trainees from SNEC and customers of Westinghouse.
 Routine plant operation was more focused on operator training exercises such as reactor shut downs and startups than maximizing electrical generation.
-For example, in July 1969 the reactor was shut down and the brought back to criticality 79 times to provide training opportunities.
+For example, in July 1969 the reactor was shut down and then brought back to criticality 79 times to provide training opportunities.